U.S. Route 360: Richmond to Reedville

 Northeast of I-295, US 360 gradually transitions from suburban to rural surroundings.
-The transition is complete by the time the U.S. Highway crosses the Pamunkey River into King William County, where the highway's name changes to Richmond–Tappahannock Highway.
-US 360 passes through Manquin and Central Garage, where the highway intersects SR 30 (King William Road).
-At Aylett, the site of Zoar State Forest, the U.S. Highway crosses the Mattaponi River into King and Queen County, where the highway meets the western end of SR 14 at the community of St. Stephens Church.
-US 360 enters Essex County at Miller's Tavern where the highway crosses the watershed divide between the York River tributaries and the Rappahannock River.
-The U.S. Highway is named Richmond Highway northeast past Tappahannock-Essex County Airport to Brays Fork, where the highway meets US 17 (Tidewater Trail) at a directional intersection.
-The U.S. Highways run concurrently into the town of Tappahannock.
+The transition is complete by the time it crosses the Pamunkey River into King William County, where the highway's name changes to Richmond–Tappahannock Highway.
+US 360 passes through Manquin and Central Garage, where it intersects SR 30 (King William Road).
+At Aylett, the site of Zoar State Forest, US 360 crosses the Mattaponi River into King and Queen County, where it meets the western end of SR 14 at the community of St. Stephens Church.
+US 360 enters Essex County at Miller's Tavern, where the highway crosses the watershed divide between the York River tributaries and the Rappahannock River.
+US 360 is named Richmond Highway northeast past Tappahannock-Essex County Airport to Brays Fork, where the highway meets US 17 (Tidewater Trail) at a directional intersection.
+The U.S. highways run concurrently into the town of Tappahannock.
 Within the town, US 17 and US 360 cross Hoskins Creek and become a four-lane undivided highway.
 On the north side of the downtown area, US 360 turns east onto two-lane Queen Street and crosses the Rappahannock River on a high-level two-lane bridge.

 US 360 expands to a four-lane divided highway on arriving in Richmond County.
-The U.S. Highway heads east as Richmond Road past the historic plantation Mount Airy to the town of Warsaw.
+It heads east as Richmond Road past the historic plantation Mount Airy to the town of Warsaw.
 In the center of town, through which US 360 is an undivided highway, the highway runs concurrently with SR 3 Business from Main Street to SR 3 (Historyland Highway).
 US 360 expands to a divided highway at the hamlet of Indian Field and passes through Haynesville before entering Northumberland County at Village.
-The U.S. Highway veers northeast at Luttrellville and meets the eastern end of SR 202 (Hampton Hall Road) in Callao.
+The highway veers northeast at Luttrellville and meets the eastern end of SR 202 (Hampton Hall Road) in Callao.
 At SR 202, US 360 turns east onto Northumberland Highway, which is two lanes within the unincorporated village.
-The U.S. Highway briefly expands to a four-lane divided highway but is two lanes through Lottsburg.
-US 360 has another divided highway section before reducing to two lanes through Heathsville, where the highway passes St. Stephen's Episcopal Church and intersects SR 201 (Courthouse Road).
+US 360 briefly expands to a four-lane divided highway but is two lanes through Lottsburg.
+US 360 has another divided-highway section before reducing to two lanes through Heathsville, where it passes St. Stephen's Episcopal Church and intersects SR 201 (Courthouse Road).
 The highway passes through Claraville, Horse Head, and Downings Corner before reaching its junction with SR 200 (Jesse DuPont Memorial Highway) at Burgess.
 US 360 has its final four-lane divided section between Folly and Lilian.
-At Beverlyville, the U.S. Highway curves south toward Reedville.
-At SR 657 (Fleeton Road), the U.S. Highway follows Main Street south to its eastern terminus at the intersection of Main Street and Reed Avenue, which are both part of SR 644.
+At Beverlyville, it curves south toward Reedville.
+At SR 657 (Fleeton Road), US 360 follows Main Street south to its eastern terminus at the intersection of Main Street and Reed Avenue, which are both part of SR 644.